 But, if someone presents with a cold, weak and pale condition, eating raw foods could be disastrous to their health!
 This person would be better off eating cooked, warming, and hearty foods, to build their system back up.

-If you want to learn to use food as medicine, you are in the right place!
+If you want to learn to use food as medicine to both prevent and heal disease, you are in the right place!

 To help you understand which are the best foods and herbs for your health, get access to my FREE Using Food and Herbs as Medicine Guide.